Majorat

 Majorat ([maʒɔʁa]) is a French term for an arrangement giving the right of succession to a specific parcel of property associated with a title of nobility to a single heir, based on male primogeniture.
-A majorat (fideicommis) would be inherited by the oldest son, or if there was no son, the nearest relative.
+A majorat (fideicommis) would be inherited by the oldest son, or if there was no son, the nearest male relative.
 This law existed in some European countries and was designed to prevent the distribution of wealthy estates between many members of the family, thus weakening their position.
-Majorats were one of the factors easing the evolution of aristocracy.
-The term is not used of English inheritances, where the concept was actually the norm, in the form of entails or fee tails.
-Majorats were specifically regulated by French law.
-In France, it was a title of property, landed or funded, attached to a title instituted by Napoleon I and abolished 1848.
+Majorats were one of the factors facilitating the evolution of aristocracy.
+The term is not used to refer to inheritances in England, where the practice was the norm, in the form of entails (also known as fee tails.
+Majorats were explicitly regulated by French law.
+In France, it was a title to property, landed or funded, attached to a title instituted by Napoleon I and abolished in 1848.

-Often the title could not be inherited if the property did not pass to the same person.
-Like English entails, the implications of majorats were often used in fiction to furnish complexity in plots; Honoré de Balzac was especially interested in them.
+In many cases, the title could not be inherited if the property attached to it did not pass to the same person.
+Like English entails, the consequences of majorats were often used in fiction to add complexity to plots; Honoré de Balzac was especially interested in them.

-In the Polish–Lithuanian Commonwealth, majorat was known as ordynacja and was introduced in late 16th century by king Stephen Báthory.
-A couple of Polish magnates' fortunes were based on ordynacja, namely those of the Radziwiłłs, Zamoyskis, Wielopolskis.
-Ordynacja was abolished by the agricultural reform in the People's Republic of Poland.
+In the Polish–Lithuanian Commonwealth, majorat was known as ordynacja and was introduced in late 16th century by King Stephen Báthory.
+A couple of Polish magnates' fortunes were based on ordynacja: namely those of the Radziwiłłs, Zamoyskis, Wielopolskis.
+Ordynacja was abolished by the institution of agricultural reform in the People's Republic of Poland.

-In Portugal a similar construct was called a morgadio, the holder of which was denominated the morgado ou morgada if female.
-Each morgadio was established by specific deed on the basis of an indivisible estate and included rules of succession.
-In many cases, one of the requirements for inheritance was to pass down the family name of the founder of the morgadio and, occasionally, his or her coat of arms.
-Both men and women could institute and inherit, although in most cases succession was preferentially by male primogeniture.
+In Portugal, there was a similar arrangement called a morgadio, the holder of which was denominated the morgado (or morgada if female).
+Each morgadio was established by a specific deed on the basis of an indivisible estate and included rules of succession.
+In many cases, one of the requirements for inheritance was that the heir must take the family name—-and occasionally the coat of arms—-of the founder of the morgadio.
+Both men and women could institute and inherit one, although in most cases succession was preferentially by male primogeniture.
 In some families many morgadios were accumulated as a result of marriage alliances, leading to a tradition of very long family names among the Portuguese nobility.
 Morgadios were abolished in 1863.